codybuell/dotfiles/README.md

  2. Copy and edit the example configuration file

-        cp config.example config
+        cp .config.example .config
-        # edit config to suit your needs
+        # edit .config to suit your needs

  3. Run make